Briefing: US birthright citizenship ruling and surrogacy – what do UK parents need to know?

 Almost all British parents who have had children born through surrogacy in the US historically have used their child’s US passport to travel home initially, and then sought a UK passport after the grant of their UK parental order.

-We don’t yet know.
-The judgment lifting the injunctions is complex, and further litigation may yet reinstate them.
-Even if the Executive Order starts being implemented, its wording (and particularly its description of parents as ‘biological progenitors’) does not make clear how it applies in cases of assisted reproduction which involve intended parents, donors and/or surrogates.
-We don’t yet know how any new rules will be applied to surrogacy cases, and it is possible that US passports may continue to be issued for surrogate babies to enable them to leave the US swiftly after the birth, which is after all what the administration wants.
+Even if the Executive Order is brought into force, it is not clear how it would apply in cases of assisted reproduction which involve intended parents, donors and/or surrogates (given its definition of ‘parents’ as ‘male/female biological progenitors’).
+It is possible that US passports may continue to be issued for surrogate babies to enable them to leave the US swiftly after the birth, which is after all what the administration wants.
 We are working closely with leading US surrogacy and immigration attorneys on this, and can connect you with them to advise on your options as things evolve.

 Can I get a UK passport for my surrogate baby instead if I need one?